Cluster Creator Kit Script Reference

 Type Declaration Files

-We provide TypeScript type declaration files on npm for those who wish to use autocompletion on their code editor apps.
+We provide TypeScript type declaration files for those who wish to use autocompletion on their code editor apps.

 Generated using TypeDoc